Frequently asked questions about West Shore …

 What is that fun-looking Tiki Hut all about?

 The Tiki Hut is the main Awesome Adventure information desk and is located on the lower level.
-The Tiki Hut does indeed look like a tiki hut, an integral part of the children’s ministry’s jungle theme.
+The Tiki Hut does indeed look like a tiki hut, as an integral part of the children’s ministry’s jungle theme.
 You’ll find the jungle theme carried out throughout the children’s areas, designed to create a fun and inviting atmosphere for all children.

 Tell me about your Vacation Bible School (VBS).